ArturSepp/QuantInvestStrats/README.md

 Optional dependencies:
     yfinance ">=0.1.38" (for getting test price data), pybloqs ">=1.2.13" (for producing html and pdf factsheets)

-## **Updates** <a name="updates"></a>

-#### 30 December 2022,  Version 1.0.1 released

-#### 08 July 2023, Version 2.0.1 released

-Core Changes

-1. Portfolio optimization (qis.portfolio.optimisation) layer is removed with core functionality moved to a stand-alone Python package: Backtesting Optimal Portfolio (bop)

-* This allows to remove the dependency from cvxpy and sklearn packages and thus to simplify the dependency management for qis

-2. Added factsheet reporting using pybloqs package https://github.com/man-group/PyBloqs
-* Pybloqs is a versatile tool to create customised reporting using Matplotlib figures and table and thus leveraging QIS visualisation analytics

-3. New factsheets are added
-* Examples are added for the four type of reports:
-    1. multi assets: report performance of several assets with goal of cross-sectional comparision: see qis.examples.factsheets.multi_asset.py
-  2. strategy: report performance, risk, and trading statictics for either backtested or actual strategy with strategy data passed as PortfolioData object: see qis.examples.factsheets.strategy.py
-  3. strategy vs benchmark: report performance and marginal comparison of strategy vs a benchmark strategy (data for both are passed using individual PortfolioData object): see qis.examples.factsheets.strategy_benchmark.py
-  4. multi_strategy: report for a list of strategies with individual PortfolioData.
-This report is useful to examine the sensetivity of backtested strategy to a parameter or set of parameters: see qis.examples.factsheets.multi_strategy

 ## **Examples** <a name="examples"></a>